Top 10 Places to Visit in Lisbon

 The Alfama district is Lisbon’s oldest neighbourhood and is home to numerous historic buildings, some of which date back to the city’s Moorish era.
 However, the neighborhood’s charm lies in its winding streets, delicious eateries, and Fado clubs.

 Largo do Charariz de Dentro is the greatest place to go to hear traditional Portuguese folk music, as the square is lined with taverns and clubs where you can listen to Fado.
 The plaza is just one of several lookout points in this steep area.
-At Lisbon’s ancient Moorish entryway, Largo das Portas do Sun, travellers may take in sweeping vistas of the Alfama and the Tagus River.

 7. Santa Justa Elevator